htcondor/htmap/docs/source/dependencies.rst

 More details on each of these methods can be found below.

 The default delivery method is ``docker``, with image ``continuumio/anaconda3:latest``.
+If your pool can run Docker jobs and your Python code does not depend on any custom packages (i.e., you never import any modules that you wrote yourself), this default behavior will likely work for you without requiring any changes.

 .. attention::

-    HTMap can transfer inputs and outputs between different versions of Python 3, but it can't magically make features from later Python versions available.
+    HTMap can transfer inputs and outputs between different minor versions of Python 3, but it can't magically make features from later Python versions available.
     For example, if you run Python 3.6 submit-side you can use f-strings in your code.
     But if you use Python 3.5 execute-side, your code will hit syntax errors because f-strings were not added until Python 3.6.

     HTMap **cannot** transfer inputs and outputs between different versions of ``cloudpickle``.
-    Ensure that you have the same version of ``cloudpickle`` installed locally that you're going to use remotely.
+    Ensure that you have the same version of ``cloudpickle`` installed everywhere.
-    For example, if you're using Docker delivery, you could run your maps from the same Anaconda Python that is used in the Docker image.

     If you see an exception on a component related to ``cloudpickle.load``, this is the most likely culprit.
     Note that you may need to manually upgrade/downgrade your local or remote ``cloudpickle``.